plinck/googlebooks/README.md

 ### Instructions

-* This application requires at minimum 2 pages, check out the following mockup images for each page:
+* Check out the following mockup images for each page:

   * [Search](Search.png) - User can search for books via the Google Books API and render them here.
 User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.